sapegin/social-likes/Readme.md

 ### Counters don’t work

 In most cases if you don’t see counters it’s because social networks APIs return zeroes.
-You could check API requests results in Network tab in your browser’s developer tools.
+You could check API requests results in Network tab in your browser’s developer tools:

 ![](http://cl.ly/image/013x2M01021N/Image%202014-03-06%20at%205.33.14%20%D0%BF%D0%BE%D1%81%D0%BB%D0%B5%20%D0%BF%D0%BE%D0%BB%D1%83%D0%B4%D0%BD%D1%8F.png)

+Double check that you use canonical URLs (without extra parameters such as `utm_source`).
+You can change URL via [`data-url` option](#options).

 If you’re sure that it’s a bug please file an issue **and provide a link** to a page with non-working counter.